Tamir-K/cloud-mount/bash-native-nproc/README.md

 check if we get a pattern match, and if so, increment our count by 1.
 Nothing special.
 Our pattern matching here works, as thankfully, /proc/cpuinfo only has a single field per line.
-While this seems to be quite memory efficient, due to holding only a single line in memory at any given moment, I think this would be the least performant implementation ut of the bunch.
+While this seems to be quite memory efficient, due to holding only a single line in memory at any given moment, I think this would be the least performant implementation of the bunch.

 ```
 #!/usr/bin/env bash